miskatonicstudio/goat/README.md

 You can also use items on each other (drag and drop), on themselves ("Use" button), or on environment (using the custom inventory, explained in the next section).

+You can open the inventory by pressing Tab while in `EXPLORING` mode.
+In inventory, you can rotate items by holding RMB and moving the mouse.
+You can also interact with items by clicking on them with LMB (that is, if they contain any interactive parts).
+Clicking on a button on the left side selects a different item.

 TODO: screenshot with a "Use" button and drag and drop

-First, you need to register an inventory item:
+To use the inventory, you need to register an inventory item first:

 ```
 goat_inventory.register_item(item_name)